← Other topics

 > ps aux | egrep '(apache|httpd|nginx)'

 From this output, identify the user from the leftmost column.
-Ignore any processes owned by root
+Ignore any processes owned by root.

-process, so from the following example output we see the user is www-data
+On Nginx, you’re looking for the nginx: worker process process, so from the following example output we see the user is www-data:

 root 2724 0.0 0.2 81896 2108 ?
 Ss Jun23 0:00 nginx: master process /usr/sbin/nginx -g daemon on; master_process on;